Wednesday, March 11, 2015

 There is obviously a difference between the story within a text and the story of the creation of the text.
 The story within Romeo and Juliet involves two teenage star-crossed lovers.
 The story of the creation of Romeo and Juliet involves Shakespeare writing a play in the 1590s.
 Let's call the story within the text a Level 1 story, and the story about the writing of the text a Level 2 story.
 The Level 1 story does not have to be true, but one can intelligently discuss it as if it were true.
 For example, one could ask why Romeo fell in love with Juliet, even though they did not actually exist.

 But we generally think of a Level 2 story as historical.
 If we asked why Shakespeare wrote Romeo and Juliet, we would presumably be having a factual and historical discussion.
 But not necessarily.
-The movie Shakespeare in Love cleverly presents a fictional Level 2 story about Shakespeare writing the play, with bits of that Level 2 story showing up at the Level 1 story in the play itself.

 Read More...